-The 5 cent drive is a fundraiser that seems to be gaining popularity at many schools and it’s one that’s relatively easy to run.
+The 5 cent drive is a fundraiser that seems to be gaining popularity at many schools.
+It’s one that’s relatively easy to run.
 You’ll probably be surprised by how much you can raise!

 Each class competes to see who can raise the most money.
-Of course, you’ll need to have an incentive and the most popular incentive seems to be a pizza party for the overall winning class.
+Of course, you’ll need to have an extra incentive.
+The most popular incentive seems to be a pizza party for the overall winning class.
 But if you’re looking for a healthier option, then why not have a trip to the movies or ten pin bowling.

-There is no definitive time frame for running your drive, so you can opt for a short 1 month or less, or you can give your community even more time to clean all those 5 cent pieces out of their cars and houses and run it over a whole term.
+There is no definitive time frame for running your drive.
+You can opt for a short 1 month or less, or you can run it over a whole term.
+This will give your community even more time to clean all those 5 cent pieces out of their cars and houses.

-- Decide what you will be raising funds for – library books, playground equipment, class iPads – but whatever you choose, make it and your target amount well known so that your community has their own incentive to donate, for example, Our goal is to raise $1500 to purchase new library books for all grades to enjoy.
+- Decide what you will be raising funds for – library books, playground equipment, class iPads.
+Whatever you choose, make it and your target amount well known!
+That way your community has their own incentive to donate.
+For example, Our goal is to raise $1500 to purchase new library books for all grades to enjoy.